 .. (e.g., slices, loops etc).

-This controls the treatment of parameters within a subprogram (as opposed
+This controls the treatment of formal parameters within a subprogram (as

-of parameters on a call.
-If either of these call options is used, then
+testing of actual parameters of a call).
+If either of these call options is

-normally an assumption is made within a subprogram that the input arguments
+specified, then normally an assumption is made within a subprogram that

-have been validity checking at the point of call, and do not need checking
+has already been checked at the point of call and does not need rechecking.

-will be checked (or rechecked) within the subprogram.
+validity may be checked (or rechecked) within the subprogram.
+If neither of

 return statements in functions is validity